 This degree is offered through the Atlanta Theological Association (A.T.A.) by the Candler School of Theology, the Columbia Theological Seminary, and the Interdenominational Theological Center.
-Atlanta Theological Association has responsibility for approving admission to the program, establishing curriculum offerings, and certifying candidates for awarding of degrees.
+Atlanta Theological Association has responsibility for screening applicants and recommending them to the Doctoral Committee for awarding of degrees.